P4C-M4N/projet_reseau/README.md

 # README

+(N5AN01B - Protocoles de l'Internet - Mise en place d’un réseau « d’entreprise »)

-This project was carried out as part of the first-semester networking project in the FISA-SN program at INP-ENSEEIHT.
+This project was carried out as part of the fifth-semester networking project in the FISA-SN program at INP-ENSEEIHT.

 This branch corresponds to the work conducted by **Thomas Silvestre**, **Yoann François**, and **Pierre Chaveroux**.
 Details about each individual's network infrastructure can be found in their dedicated README files:

 - Thomas's architecture: [README-Thomas.md](README-Thomas.md)